ABOUT DANIEL E. WALKER, PhD

 Dr. Daniel E. Walker

-Dr. Daniel E. Walker is an internationally recognized scholar, artist, and social entrepreneur working in the fields of education, economic and community development, arts and entertainment, religion, and public history.
+Dr. Daniel E. Walker is an internationally recognized scholar, artist, and social entrepreneur working in the fields of education, arts and entertainment, community development, self-care, religion, and public history.
 Channeling intelligence, creativity and a passion for social justice, he makes good things happen.

-Dr. Daniel E. Walker holds a B.A. in Psychology from San Diego State University where he was also elected president of the student government association, an M.A. in Latin American History (with distinction) from the University of California, Riverside, and a Ph.D. (with distinction) in Latin American and African American History from the University of Houston.
+Dr. Walker holds a B.A. in Psychology from San Diego State University where he was also elected president of the student government association, an M.A. in Latin American History (with distinction) from the University of California, Riverside, and a Ph.D. (with distinction) in Latin American and African American History from the University of Houston.
 In 2018 he was awarded an Honorary Doctorate from the Claremont Graduate University for his global contributions to arts, design, and innovation.